Mental Health Awareness Week- Tips to help achieve good mental well-being

 When you have suffered with your own mental health for a number of years you begin to learn what can trigger a bad mood, what can bring on anxiety, what can make you angry and the patterns that often emerge.
 I personally find that spending a long time alone can make me miserable and low, one bad event will outweigh several good ones and upsets from friends/family/husband can linger for far too long.
 By recognising slight changes occurring in my moods, I have started to acknowledge what can help or even prevent these issues from escalating.
 As I stated in my last post, counselling has been one the best ways of coping with my innermost thoughts and I can highly recommend finding somebody with expertise to speak to yourself.
 If not, do try and be open with your closest family and friends.
 Communication is definitely key in helping mental health problems.

 Of course, we are all different and what works for me may not work for you but by becoming conscious of your mental state and the effects it is having on your life you can begin to find what could possibly prevent those triggers from spiralling out of control.
-I am going to share with you the top ways to achieve a good mental well-being.
+Learning how to improve brain health is also essential, as taking steps toward better cognitive well-being can support a balanced mental state.

 Exercise